 In April 2023, the Department of Justice served the Company with a CID seeking information regarding the Company's Genesis^M container products in connection with an investigation of possible violations of the False Claims Act.
-The government has requested documents and set forth a preliminary case assessment, and the Company is cooperating with the government, responding to its requests and evaluating the assessment.
+The government has requested documents and set forth a preliminary case assessment, and the Company is cooperating with the government, responding to its requests and the assessment.

 The Company was sued in state and federal courts in Georgia by plaintiffs who work or reside near Company facilities in Covington, GA, where ethylene oxide ("EtO") sterilization activities take place.
 The federal cases have been dismissed and refiled in state court.
 The plaintiffs in the cases seek compensatory and punitive damages.
 Pursuant to Georgia statute, punitive damages in these cases are generally capped at \$250,000 per claimant, unless the plaintiff can prove that the Company acted, or failed to act, with a specific intent to cause harm, which the court to date has cast as a jury issue, meaning that the jury could negate the cap.
 The cases allege a variety of injuries, including but not limited to multiple types of cancer, allegedly attributable to exposure to EtO.
-As of December 31, 2024, the Company has approximately 360 of such suits involving approximately 375 plaintiffs asserting individual personal injury claims; approximately 50 of the cases also allege injury caused by exposure to a chemical of another defendant entirely unrelated to the Company.
-No cases have yet been tried although a trial date has been set for one such case scheduled for April 2025.
+As of March 31, 2025, the Company has approximately 390 of such suits involving approximately 400 plaintiffs asserting individual personal injury claims; approximately 50 of the cases also allege injury caused by exposure to a chemical of another defendant entirely unrelated to the Company.
+The first trial in these cases began on April 14, 2025.
 The Company believes that it has meritorious defenses and is vigorously defending itself in these matters.